 A health professional can assess whether you have a post-traumatic stress disorder, or another health problem.
 You will be proposed a treatment plan that is adapted to your needs.

 Post-traumatic stress disorder is an illness that can be treated.
 There are known treatments available to treat this disorder.
 Treatments allow people affected to regain control of their lives and daily activities.
-The earlier an affected person consults with a doctor, the faster he or she will recover.
+The earlier an affected person consults with a doctor, the better their chances of recovery.

 In most cases, post-traumatic stress disorder is treated effectively with psychotherapy, medication, or a combination of these 2 treatments.